RS-232: EIA Name Change and Revision F

+Post EIA Dissolution

+Following the dissolution of the Electronic Industries Alliance, the TIA reaffirmed the standard as TIA TIA-232-F (R 2012) in 2012 with no official changes or revisions.
+No official changes have been made to the standard since.

 Limitations of the standard

 Because RS-232 is used beyond the original purpose of interconnecting a terminal with a modem, successor standards have been developed to address the limitations.
 Issues with the RS-232 standard include: